yashmore007/project-learning-tracker/README.md

 - Initially, for me.
 Later, maybe for other devs who struggle with consistency.

-# Your goal for MVP
+# my goal for MVP

 - User can log a learning session, see their streak, and view stats like total hours learned.